Beaver Lake (PNTs) and Old Canoe Island (PNT) Natural Area

 Other Information

 Headwaters and History.
-The lake is the headwater of the Beaver River and both have appeared on maps dating back to 1790.
+The lake is the headwaters of the Beaver River and both have appeared on maps dating back to 1790.
 These are traditional lands for the Woodland Cree who were assigned reserve 131 under Treaty 6 [2].

 Map of the Churchill River (Hudson Bay) drainage basin.
 Data derived from NASA SRTM, Natural Resources Canada, US Geological Survey, Natural Earth, all public domain.